benhsz/parless/steps-to-implement.md

     (define X 5)

-This means that `(` will only visualize when it has a matching closing parens.
+This means that `(` will only visualize when there's a matching closing parens.

 # Step 2